bfmcneill/2020-10-07-git_collab-ben/questions.md

 ## is it dangerous to pull from remote if you have work you have not pushed on a commit that is behind the origin

 - if git thinks you will lose work it will warn you

+## you can update pull requests if you need to